Benson-Gikonyo/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

     Prototype: exports.converter = function (base)
     You are not allowed to import any file
     You are not allowed to declare any new variable (var, let, etc..)

+Task 11: Write a script that imports an array and computes a new array.
+    You must use a map.